 Making and Creating

-2. Make a space in your classroom which will accommodate the projects you and your students will make
+2. Make a space in your classroom that will accommodate the projects you and your students will make.

 5. Don't be afraid to fail!
 There are no wrong ways or moves when making.
 Every making experience leads to learning.

 There is a myriad of resources that are available to you to begin making.
 There are free to very expensive tools to choose from.
 You will choose one to create a project that will be useful in your classroom.
 Check with your tech director to see if your district already has access to one of the below.
 If not, choose one that you would like to purchase or borrow from your REMC or Public Library.

 The REMC Association has a Classroom Maker page with information on how to borrow kits and items that are located in the 28 REMCs around the state.

 There is also information on how to purchase through REMC Save popular maker kit items such as Bloxels, Dot and Dash, Eris 3D Printer, Hue Camera and Green Screen, Keva Planks, Little Bits, Makey Makey, Ozobots, Strawbees, Sphero, plus maker supplies and furniture.
 Many of these items have been deeply discounted.

 Below is a list of popular kits that are a great place to start.
 It is not an exhaustive list as there are many maker kit items, new things are being developed and a true maker will often come up with their own ideas and materials.

 Learn about each one by watching the videos and visiting their websites.
 Ultimately you will be choosing one of them or one of your own choosing for your final class project.

 Your school may already have a 3D printer.
 You can create and design your own object/s to use in a lesson.

 - If you are not aware of exactly how 3D printing works here is a great National Geo Kids Video for you to watch and share with your students.